DreamsAreReal/Reminder/README.md

 # 🌐 Overview

-An application for sending telegram messages via cron with launch in Github Actions.
+An application designed to send Telegram messages via cron, leveraging GitHub Actions for scheduled execution.

 ## 📝 Appsettings Configuration Guide
-The `src\Reminder\appsettings.json` file is the configuration hub for the Reminder application, providing essential information for proper execution.
+The src\Reminder\appsettings.json file is the configuration hub for the Reminder application, providing essential information for proper execution.
 Let's break down the fields and understand their roles:
 ### 📱 TelegramBotConfig
 This section contains configuration details for the Telegram bot used to send notifications.
 - Token: Replace `YOUR_TELEGRAM_TOKEN` with the actual token of your Telegram bot.